 If you're receiving errors like

 PostgreSQL does have separate permissions and owners for each object (e.g. database, schema, table).
 Being the owner of the database only implies permissions to create objects in it, but does not grant any permissions on object in the database which are created by other users.
-E.g. the owner of the database can only select data from a table in this database if it is the owner of the table or has been granted the read privileges separately.
+For example, selecting data from a table in the database is permitted only when the user is the owner of the table or has been granted read privileges to it.

 To show the owners and access privileges you can use this command.
 What each letter in access privileges stands for is documented in https://www.postgresql.org/docs/13/ddl-priv.html#PRIVILEGE-ABBREVS-TABLE